This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

-When starting to think about starting solids with baby, you’ll see a lot of labels of baby food stages.
-Here’s what the terms Stage 1, Stage 2, and Stage 3 mean related to baby food—and the ages and recommended recipes that correspond to each.
+When beginning to think about starting solids with baby, you’ll see a lot of labels of baby food stages.
+Here’s what the terms Stage 1, Stage 2, and Stage 3 as they relate to baby food—and the ages and recommended recipes that correspond to each.

 Baby Food Stages, Explained

-The idea of labeling food for baby with stages is that it helps parents offer foods in a specific order of textures from thinner and very smooth to gradually thicker and with more texture.
+Labeling food for baby with stages helps parents offer foods in a specific order of textures from thinner and very smooth to thicker and with more texture.
 This allows baby to learn gradually and progress from very thin purees to finger foods by the time they reach their first birthday.

-This includes very thin, smooth purees that are most often made with just one type of ingredient.
-You can thin them further with additional water, breastmilk, or formula, and are sometimes described as “drippy”.
+This includes very thin, smooth purees that are most often made with just one main ingredient.
+You can thin them further with additional water, breastmilk, or formula, and they’re sometimes described as “drippy”.
 Think: Very thin pureed soup.

-Baby may push some of the food out her mouth as she learns how to swallow, she may want to hold the spoon herself, or she may not be interested at all.
-All of these are normal parts of the learning process, so proceed following baby’s lead.
+Baby may push some of the food out of her mouth as she learns how to swallow, she may want to hold the spoon herself, or she may not be interested at all.
+All of these are normal parts of the learning process, so continue following baby’s lead.

 Age: 6+ months (ish) and up (though some pediatricians still recommend starting at 4 months).

 TIP: Baby usually tries one food a day at the start to give her system a chance to slowly adjust to solids.
 (Expect diapers to change, too!)